ConnectedLib/course-in-a-box/modules/desgining-connected-learning-services/_posts/2000-02-01-21st-century-library.md

 ### [Worksheet #1: Designing Connected Learning Services K-W-L](NEEDS LINK){:target="_blank"}

 How do your current teen offerings illustrate the principles of connected learning listed above?
 If they don’t, what are some ways you could integrate them into your existing programs?
-You can use your work from Section 2 in the Introduction to Connected Learning module if you’ve completed it.
 If you want, you can focus on a single program, project, or initiative.
 If you are not currently working in a library, choose a library you are familiar with and learn about their youth programs.

 - Programs are aligned with teens’ goals, motivations and interests
 - Teens learn through relationships, with other teens as well as adults